Bill restricting school bathroom use by transgender students passes Ohio Senate, awaits governor’s signature

 The ban would not apply to school employees, people with disabilities and children under 10 who need assistance from a family member or guardian, according to the legislation.
 Family restrooms and single-occupancy facilities are also permitted.

 The bill, titled the “Protect All Students Act,” would amend Ohio’s existing college credit program for high school students.
-It is now awaiting approval from Republican Gov. Mike DeWine, who is inclined to sign it but will conduct a legal review first, the Associated Press reported.
-CNN has reached out to the governor’s office for comment.
+It is now awaiting approval from Republican Gov. Mike DeWine.

+DeWine is inclined to sign it but will conduct a legal review first, the Associated Press reported.
+“We have no new comment,” DeWine spokesperson Dan Tierney told CNN on Thursday.
+“While the bill has passed, it has not been delivered to our office yet for signature.”

+In 2023, DeWine vetoed a bill to ban gender-affirming surgery for transgender minors, but the veto was overridden by the legislature.

 LGBTQ advocates have for years worked to combat similar “bathroom bills,” blasting them as an unnecessary and harmful attack on transgender students’ humanity.

+“Senate Bill 104 is a cruel invasion of students’ rights to privacy, which could result in unwarranted governmental disclosures of private, personal information,” Jocelyn Rosnick, policy director of the American Civil Liberties Union of Ohio, said Wednesday.

-Ohio’s Center for Christian Virtue is among some advocacy groups backing the bill and has urged DeWine to sign it.
+Ohio’s Center for Christian Virtue is among some advocacy groups backing SB 104 and has urged DeWine to sign it.

 “Today is a huge victory for children and families in Ohio,” said the group’s policy director David Mahan in a statement Wednesday, calling it “common-sense legislation.”

-Senate Bill 104 is the first piece of legislation to pass following the November election, Senate Democratic Leader Nickie Antonio said, adding she sees it as marginalizing students.
+SB 104 is the first piece of legislation to pass following the November election, state Senate Democratic Leader Nickie Antonio said, adding she sees it as marginalizing students.

 “I am in disbelief that this is a top priority on our first session back from recess,” said Antonio said in a statement Wednesday.
 “This bill is not about bathrooms.
 It’s about demonizing those who are different, and our children are watching and listening to the fearmongering.”